shivanishridhar/Gamble-Slot-Machine-using-Python/README.md

 The user will then be able to view the updated balance and play further if they wish to.

 ## Learning Outcomes
--There are few key concepts relating to creating new functions and calling them back used in this project -The random lib has been imported in order to make the spin random.
+There are few key concepts relating to creating new functions and calling them back used in this project.
+The random lib has been imported in order to make the spin random.